mvied/wordpress-https/readme.txt

 Tags: security, encryption, ssl, shared ssl, private ssl, public ssl, private ssl, http, https Requires at least: 3.5
 Tested up to: 4.9.1
-Stable tag: 3.4.1
+Stable tag: 3.4.2
 License: GPLv3

 WordPress HTTPS is intended to be an all-in-one solution to using SSL on WordPress sites.

 == Description ==
-<p>WordPress HTTPS is intended to be an all-in-one solution to using SSL on WordPress sites.
+WordPress HTTPS is intended to be an all-in-one solution to using SSL on WordPress sites.
 WordPress HTTPS is well-known for being the "heavy-hitter" of SSL plugins.
-The latest release focuses on speed and performance.</p>
+The latest release focuses on speed and performance.

-<p>If your SSL needs are simple, there are many fantastic, light-weight alternatives to WordPress HTTPS such as:
-    <a href="https://wordpress.org/plugins/really-simple-ssl/" target="_blank">Really Simple SSL</a> (great for securing the entire site),
-    <a href="https://wordpress.org/plugins/ssl-insecure-content-fixer/">SSL Insecure Content Fixer</a> (great at fixing most insecure content errors).</p>
-<p>Read the <a href="http://wordpress.org/extend/plugins/wordpress-https/installation/">Installation Guide</a>.
-    If after setting up the plugin you are experiencing issues, please check the <a href="http://wordpress.org/extend/plugins/wordpress-https/faq/">FAQ</a>.</p>
-<p>If you are still unable to resolve your issue, <a href="http://wordpress.org/support/plugin/wordpress-https">start a support topic</a>
-    and someone from the community may be able to assist you.
+Read the <a href="http://wordpress.org/extend/plugins/wordpress-https/installation/">Installation Guide</a>.
+If after setting up the plugin you are experiencing issues, please check the <a href="http://wordpress.org/extend/plugins/wordpress-https/faq/">FAQ</a>.
+If you are still unable to resolve your issue, <a href="http://wordpress.org/support/plugin/wordpress-https">start a support topic</a> and someone from the community may be able to assist you.
 If you need immediate assistance, I am available for hire.
-    Unfortunately, I do not have time to support the plugin for free.</p>
+Unfortunately, I do not have time to support the plugin for free.

+If your SSL needs are simple, there are many fantastic, light-weight alternatives to WordPress HTTPS such as:
+<a href="https://wordpress.org/plugins/really-simple-ssl/" target="_blank">Really Simple SSL</a> (great for securing the entire site)
+<a href="https://wordpress.org/plugins/ssl-insecure-content-fixer/">SSL Insecure Content Fixer</a> (great at fixing most insecure content errors)

-<p>Contribute Code at <a href="https://github.com/Mvied/wordpress-https">https://github.com/Mvied/wordpress-https</a></p>
+Contribute Code at <a href="https://github.com/Mvied/wordpress-https">https://github.com/Mvied/wordpress-https</a>

-<p>Issue Tracker at <a href="https://github.com/mvied/wordpress-https/issues">https://github.com/mvied/wordpress-https/issues</a>
+Issue Tracker at <a href="https://github.com/mvied/wordpress-https/issues">https://github.com/mvied/wordpress-https/issues</a>

-<p>Contribute Translations at <a href="https://translate.wordpress.org/projects/wp-plugins/wordpress-https">https://translate.wordpress.org/projects/wp-plugins/wordpress-https</a></p>
+Contribute Translations at <a href="https://translate.wordpress.org/projects/wp-plugins/wordpress-https">https://translate.wordpress.org/projects/wp-plugins/wordpress-https</a>

 == Installation ==
 1. Upload the `wordpress-https` folder to the `/wp-content/plugins/` directory.